nrfconnect/sdk-nrf/include/bluetooth/services/dfu_smp_c.rst

 =================

 To send a command, use :cpp:func:`bt_gatt_dfu_smp_c_command`.
-The command is provided as a raw binary buffer consisting of a :cpp:type:`dfu_smp_header` and the payload.
+The command is provided as a raw binary buffer consisting of a :cpp:class:`dfu_smp_header` and the payload.

 Processing the response